I spent my time at work holed up in my executive office—inviting only senior-level people in for their opinions, or to see what they were working on.

 And when it came to lunch breaks and late night meals, these became family meals.
 I dined with my people and I served them—I became a literal servant leader.
 I listened to them, laughed with them, I learned their names, I got to know them—like really got to know them.

 These were small steps, but they were my first steps.
-They were foundational to empowering everyone to speak openly and work together to build a more just and more inclusive culture at Softway.
+They were foundational to empowering everyone to speak openly and work together to build a more just and more diverse, inclusive culture at Softway.

 Shifting your mind from “I lead” to “I serve”

 Servant leadership characteristics begins with altruism—the practice of selfless concern for the well-being of others.

 Or in animal kingdom terms: the behaviors of an animal that benefit another at its own expense (we’re all only animals, after all).

 This is the first step.
 A servant leader must outright reject the idea of self, and prioritize the needs of others before their own—even at their own expense.
 They must permanently erase “I lead”, and wholeheartedly embrace “I serve”.

 Because, inequitable cultures and virtuous ones, are both impelled by the mindsets and behaviors of individual beings, i.e. leaders.